Statute Of Limitations / Michigan / Debt

 Are Old or Time-Barred Debts Still On My Credit Report?

 Typically, negative information remains on your credit report for seven years from the delinquency date.
-A bankruptcy filing stays on the account for seven to ten years.
+A bankruptcy filing stays on the account for seven to ten years depending on whether the case is a Chapter 7 or Chapter 13 bankruptcy.
 After the time limit expires for a debt, it should drop off your credit report.

 You can dispute errors on your credit report.
 The CFPB provides detailed information on its website about disputing errors on credit reports, including a sample letter.
 You can also access information for disputing errors from the Federal Trade Commission, including links to the three credit reporting agencies and sample letters and dispute forms.